Home

 Conflict/Crisis Key Statistic Figure Source

 This report avoids unexplained qualifiers that cast doubt on an event without explaining who challenges the account, why they do so, and what source or location context is relevant.
-Factual claims are attributed inline to their source, and source-origin tags are included next to quoted or cited sources wherever practical.
+Claims are attributed inline to their source, and source-origin tags are included next to quoted or cited sources wherever practical.

 Prepared for the Independent and Peaceful Australia Network (IPAN).
 This report is open data.
 Content is sourced from publicly available primary and secondary sources.
-Source tags indicate the institutional affiliation or known perspective of each outlet; they are not a judgment of credibility.
+Source tags are provided for transparency.
+This report does not represent the official position of IPAN.

 Subscribe to Daily Updates